sudoblockio/tackle/proposals/default-hook.md

 # Default Hook

-Allow files to have a default hook to be called
+Allow files to have a default hook to be called when no arguments are supplied

 - Proposal Status: [implemented](README.md#status)
 - Issue Number: [232](https://github.com/sudoblockio/tackle/issue/232)
 ---
 [//]: # (--end-header--start-body--MODIFY)

-# Default Hook

-> Status: Implemented

 Currently, there is no way to call a tackle file without an argument and have any kind of exposed schema which would lend itself to building a defined schema that could be rendered into a help screen.
 This proposal aims at defining that default interface so that